 A settlement or verdict is more than just a number.
 It provides the security that clients require to help them move on with their lives.
-Following is a sample of settlements and verdicts Howie, Sacks & Henry has achieved for our clients:

 We were retained by counsel for the parents of a 17-year-old who, in an attempt to avoid a vehicle parked illegally on a highway, was T-boned by another vehicle.
 As a result of this accident, our client sustained a severe head injury and was rendered a quadriplegic.
 We brought a claim against the driver and owner of the illegally parked car, the driver and owner of the vehicle which T-boned our client and other various defendants.
 In addition, we also pursued accident benefits against the Insurer.
 The claims were ultimately settled, following several private mediations and through negotiations.
 The settlement funds were placed in a structure which will generate more than $31 million throughout the claimant’s lifetime and enable his parents and guardians to look after him for the rest of his life in his own home, with appropriate professional help.